Europe regulator sees November lifting of Boeing 737 MAX flight ban

 Ky said Boeing had agreed to install the computerised third-sensor system on the next version of the plane, the 230-seat 737 MAX 10, followed by retrofits on the rest of the fleet later.

+The MAX crisis has shaken a system of co-operation between regulators and thrown into question the practice of routinely accepting decisions by the lead regulator, in this case the FAA.

+EASA and the FAA - the world’s largest aviation regulators - will continue to recognise each other as the leader when certifying aircraft built in their respective countries, but are expected to get more involved in checking each other’s homework.

-Reporting by Laurence Frost, Tim Hepher; editing by Toby Chopra and Jason Neely
+Reporting by Laurence Frost, Tim Hepher; additional reporting by Allison Lampert in Montreal editing by Jason Neely and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.